-If you have a high credit score and sufficient income, you’re better off using a personal loan to consolidate credit card debt on your own, over using a debt relief program, even though you’ll end up paying more over the short-term with consolidation.
-By consolidating your credit cards, you’ll avoid needing to fall behind on payments like with most debt relief programs.
-One of the most significant benefits of using a credit card consolidation loan to pay off debt is that your credit score will be preserved.
+If you have a high credit score and sufficient income, you’re better off using a personal loan to consolidate credit card debt on your own, overusing a debt relief program, even though you’ll end up paying more over the short-term with consolidation.
+By combining your credit cards, you’ll avoid needing to fall behind on payments like with most debt relief programs.
+One of the most significant benefits of using a credit card consolidation loan to pay off debt is that your credit score could improve.

 Benefits of Consolidating Credit Card Debt